Alabama 7 Day Eviction Notice to Quit

 Termination (Month-to-Month Lease): 30 days. § 35-9A-441(b)

-Please read our Terms of Use.
-AmericanLandlord.com is not a substitute for consulting with a legal professional specializing in landlord-tenant law.
+Please review our Terms of Use.
+AmericanLandlord.com provides general educational information and is not a substitute for consulting with a qualified attorney or legal professional experienced in Alabama landlord-tenant law.